-Looking to head into some of the Long Island’s many haunted locations?
-Lucky for you there’s an abundance of extremely haunted sites on the Strong Island.
+Looking to head into some of Long Island’s many haunted locations?
+Luckily for you there’s an abundance of extremely haunted sites on the Strong Island.
 Grab your paranormal equipment and get ready to investigate!

-One of the greatest cities in the world, the bright lights of New York also hide plenty of dark secrets and entities.
-From the echoes of long ago-fought battles, to the spirits of strange and sometimes friendly, sometimes protective, and often traumatized, beings.
+One of the greatest cities in the world, the bright lights of New York also hides plenty of dark secrets and entities.
+From the echoes of long ago-fought battles to the spirits of strange and sometimes friendly, sometimes protective, and often traumatized, beings.

 Another of WNY’s haunted hotspots, Rochester is a city known for some of its incrediblly haunted locations.
 One of the most haunted being the infamous Rolling Hills Asylum.
 However, there are many more just waiting to be discovered…